mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 - Steps 8-9 have access to the complete history of factor returns and returns
 - Rolling window calculations (60-day windows) can use the full dataset
 - No need to recalculate covariance/specific risk within the daily loop

-### TODO Items
-1. **Developed/Developing Classification**: Create mapping of countries to "Developed" or "Developing" status
-2. **Enhanced Continent Dummies**: Combine continent and developed/developing status into single dummy variables
-3. **Table Output Format**: Ensure all tables match the exact column names and data types from the specification
-4. **Total Risk Factor**: Add "Total Risk" as a FACTOR_NAME in exposure tables (as per specification comment)

 ---